FlorianZ/hadashboard/README.md

 * Tasker https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm
 * Motion Detector https://play.google.com/store/apps/details?id=org.motion.detector

 Both of these are paid apps.
 There may be other ways to achieve the same effect, but I have not explored them.
-Tasker profiles for this is included in the folder */opt/dashboard/Tasker* (assuming you installed the dashboard in the */opt/dashboard* folder).
+A backup of the Tasker profile for this is included in the folder */opt/dashboard/tasker* (assuming you installed the dashboard in the */opt/dashboard* folder).

 Finally, in order to hide the top and bottom status bars on android, you can use the app GMD Fullscreen, https://play.google.com/store/apps/details?id=com.gmd.immersive.
 This is currently free.